hero media

 The heritage train is 157 years old.
 (Credit: Salty Dingo 2023)

-Established in 1869, the Zig Zag Railway is a 157-year-old heritage locomotive that operated as a working railway until 1910.
+Established in 1869, the Zig Zag Railway is a 157-year-old locomotive that operated as a working railway until 1910.
 Today it runs as a heritage tourist experience, transporting passengers back in time through the lush western edge of the Blue Mountains, near Lithgow.
-The name comes from the railway’s zigzag design that allows it to journey up the steep Blue Mountains landscape.
+It’s given this name because of the zig-zag mechanics that allow it to journey up the steep Blue Mountain escarpment.

-The train will expand beyond its limited weekend runs, operating seven days a week, four times a day.
-Since reopening in 2023, more than 100,000 visitors have jumped on board, with this number expected to increase to 150,000 a year, according to CEO Daniel Zolfel.
+The train will increase services from its limited weekend runs to operating seven days a week, four times a day.
+Since reopening in 2023, more than 100,000 visitors have jumped onboard, with this number expected to increase to 150,000 a year, according to CEO Daniel Zolfel.

 What do you see and experience?